jostosh/py-gen-ml/docs/guides/defining_yaml_files.md

   learning_rate: 0.01
 ```

-In this case the second layer and third layer will have the same number of units and activation function as the first layer.
+In this example, the second and third layers will mirror the number of units and activation function of the first layer.

-### Using the `_defs_` field
+### 🎯 Using the `_defs_` Field

-You can also use the `_defs_` field to reuse values.
-This is useful if you want to reuse values with a shorter path and a definition that is more 'centralized'.
+For even more flexibility, you can use the `_defs_` field.
+It's perfect for reusing values with shorter paths and a more centralized definition:

 ```yaml linenums="1" hl_lines="5-7 11-14"
 # configs/base/default.yaml